vlorman/DA-causal-inference/main.md

 would reverse our conclusion that having Krasner’s DAO charge cases results in a statistically significant change in number of charge in each category, controlling for arrests.
-We report the amount of confounding that would be needed to reverse our conclusion.
+We report the amount of confounding (measured in the original units of numbers of charges) that would be needed to reverse our conclusion.

 ``` r
 model.t<-glm(treatment~arrests_violent+arrests_property+